ntop/ntopng/doc/src/alerts/flow_checks.rst

 Warns about an old version of TLS.

-Sensitive data always require robust protection.
+Sensitive data always requires robust protection.
 TLS protocols provide confidentiality, integrity, and often authenticity protections to information while in transit over a network.
 This can be achieved by providing a secured channel between a server and a client to communicate for a session.
 Over time, new TLS versions are developed, and some of the previous versions become outdated for vulnerabilities or technical reasons; and, therefore, should no longer be used to protect data.

 Alerts when a new version of TLS is needed.